 Owner owns certain property in the Town (“Property”), which is described in Exhibit A.

-Owner has applied for and received the zoning designation for the Property of Mixed-Use (“MU Zone”) as shown on the Silver Cliffs Commons Project Plan attached as Exhibit B and plans to develop the Property as a mixed-use project (“Project”).
+Owner has applied for and received the zoning designation for the Property of Mixed-Use (“MU Zone”) as shown on the Silver Cliffs Commons Project Plan attached as Exhibit B (“Project Plan”) and plans to develop the Property as a mixed-use project (“Project”).

-The Project consists of 66 townhomes, 58 patio homes, and 25 single family dwelling lots, and 52,000 square feet of commercial buildings for retail, general commercial, and a grocery store.
+As set forth more fully in the Project Plan, the Project consists of 66 townhomes, 58 patio homes, and 25 single family dwelling lots, and five commercial buildings, totaling 52,000 square feet in combined size for retail, general commercial, and, most importantly, a grocery store.

-Owner also owns adjacent land that is currently located within the unincorporated area of Washington County, which is depicted in Exhibit B (“Adjacent Land”) which is also being developed as a mixed-use project in the unincorporated area of Washington County (“County”).
-The Adjacent Land may be annexed into the Town in the future.
+Owner also owns adjacent land that is currently located within the unincorporated area of Washington County, which is also depicted in Exhibit B as the Adjacent Land (“Adjacent Land”) which is also being developed as a mixed-use project in the unincorporated area of Washington County (“County”).
+The Adjacent Land may be annexed into the Town in the future, pursuant to local and state laws.

 Owner filed a petition, dated August 8, 2025, to disconnect the Property from the boundary of the Town and develop the Property in the County (“Disconnection Petition”).

 The Parties desire certainty with regards to development of the Project.
-The MU Zone allows for other uses in the MU Zone, like two-family, three-family, and four-family residential buildings that would be rental focused but for this particular Property, the Town desires the residential units to be single-family lots, townhomes, and patio homes with an emphasis on owner occupied housing.
-The Town also desires commercial uses, including a much-needed grocery store.
-The Owner is willing to limit itself to these types of residential uses and provide the desired commercial uses but needs certainty that the development process for the Project will be an administrative approval process for subdividing the property and obtaining building permits.
+The MU Zone allows for other uses in the MU Zone, like two-family, three-family, and four-family residential buildings that would be rental focused but for this particular Property, the Town desires the residential units to be single-family lots, townhomes, and patio homes with an emphasis on owner-occupied housing.
+The Town also desires commercial uses be included in the Project, including a much-needed grocery store.
+The Owner is willing to limit itself to these specific types of residential uses and provide the desired commercial uses, but needs certainty that the development process for the Project will be streamlined.

 The Parties recognize that the timing of the commercial portion of the Project is reliant on having a sufficient number of “rooftops” in the surrounding area, and particularly, within the Project.
-And grocery store operators want to see all of the residential construction plus more in the surrounding area before they commit to building and operating a grocery store.
+And grocery store operators want to see all of the residential construction before they commit to building and operating a grocery store.
 Yet, the Town desires some assurance that there will eventually be commercial development that adds to the Town’s taxbase.
-Consequently, the Owner is willing to commit to the initial construction of some commercial in accordance with the terms of this Agreement.
+Consequently, the Owner is willing to commit to the initial construction of some commercial buildings in the Project in accordance with the terms of this Agreement.

 The Property has been annexed into the Grapevine Wash Local District (“District”) which will provide the infrastructure and other financing for the project.
 The Manager of the Owner is involved in the Silver Cliffs subdivision, and the District provided the funding for all of the improvements.
 Together, they have demonstrated their ability to complete the Project, as provided in Town Ordinance 23.1.6(3).